 Glorious!
 A masterpiece!
 Three cheers for Edward D. Wood, Jr.: writer, director, editor, and genuine auteur!
-Don’t let the no-stars rating fool you; this was so much more fun than The Wind in the Willows.
+Don’t let the no-stars rating fool you; this was so much more fun than some of our other no-stars, recently including The Wind in the Willows.

 If only all bad movies were this bad.
 Seriously, it’s impossible to consciously make a cult film by expensively camping it up (as Tim Burton tried with Mars Attacks) or playing it straight (read Esquire nail exactly how Snakes on a Plane is misconceived).
 And I don’t mean to dump on Tim Burton; not coincidentally his eponymous Ed Wood is one of my all-time favorite movies, and I think one of Burton’s best.
 I do, however, mean to dump on Snakes on a Plane.